15 Must-Visit Tourist Destinations in North Carolina

 Dubbed as America’s most visited national park, The Great Smoky Mountains National Park is known for its abundant flora and fauna.
 Here, there’s a lot to explore regarding the wonders of nature: animals, plants, people, and places such as learning centers and parks.
 More than 19,000 species have been documented to have lived here, as it is the biodiverse park in the National Park system.
-The best thing about this park is there’s plenty of activities you can join to make the most out of your visit: try fishing, bicycling, hiking, wildlife viewing, horseback riding, and more in this great park!
+The best thing about this park is there are plenty of activities you can join to make the most out of your visit: try fishing, bicycling, hiking, wildlife viewing, horseback riding, and more in this great park!

 Location: National Park, NC, TN

 “Prepare for Takeoff,” they say as the museum takes everyone on a journey up in the air through their various exhibits at Carolinas Aviation Museum!
 Going to this museum must be on your list for those who have a special interest in aviation or are majoring in STEM.
 See a collection of historic aircraft, airline memorabilia, and other aviation-related items in this educational museum.
 Set to reopen in 2023, the museum aims to educate students with hands-on learning through their STEM-related resources.

 Location: Charlotte, NC

 Plant parents, NC has something for you!
 For those who love tending to plants, visit one of the “largest and most diverse collections of landscape plants”: the JC Raulston Arboretum.
 They have various events you can attend if you’re interested in gardening and all things about plants.
 This arboretum is located at the NC State University and aims to teach how to grow plants and improve landscapes that’ll beautify nature and learn from it.